 From 1980 onwards, however, we see the inverse of this relationship.
 Since 1980, cereal yields have increased almost three-fold, allowing the land under cereal production to remain almost unchanged.
 This development aptly highlights the transition from extensification (low yields, large area expansion) in the 1960s and 1970s to intensification (increasing yields, constant land use) from 1980 onwards.

 The adoption and success of the Green Revolution has not been consistent across the developing world.
-Sub-Saharan Africa (SSA) has been a region of particular concern in terms of food security.
+Africa – particularly Sub-Saharan Africa – has been a region of particular concern in terms of food security.
 Despite making significant progress in reducing hunger in recent decades, undernourishment in Sub-Saharan Africa remains the highest in the world (with almost one-in-five people living there defined as undernourished).

-In the chart below we see that SSA’s cereal production has been unable to keep pace with population growth.
+Africa’s cereal production has struggled to keep pace with population growth.
 Despite an increase in cereal output of around 300 percent, per capita output has been declining.
-Overall, we see much greater emphasis on agricultural expansion in SSA, increasing by 120 percent since 1961—approximately equivalent to the total area of Kenya.
-Relative to Asia and Latin America, SSA’s improvements in yield have been much more modest (increasing by only 80 percent).
+Overall, we see much greater emphasis on agricultural expansion in SSA.
+Relative to Asia and Latin America, SSA’s improvements in yield have been much more modest.

 If we look at trends on an individual country basis (by selecting ‘Zimbabwe’, for example, using the “change country” wheel on the chart below) we see that the agricultural systems of many countries across SSA suffer from large volatility in production, yield and land allocation.
 In the years to come, it will be crucial for SSA to effectively adopt new technologies and practices to ensure steady and consistent improvements in yield at a faster rate than it has achieved to date.